Generic Name: Lindane Lotion (LIN dane)

 - Talk with your doctor before you use other drugs or products on your skin.

 - Do not take lindane lotion by mouth.
-If this medicine is put in the mouth or swallowed, call a doctor or poison control center right away.
+If lindane lotion is put in the mouth or swallowed, call a doctor or poison control center right away.

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.
 If you are pregnant or you get pregnant while taking lindane lotion, call your doctor right away.

-- Avoid touching this medicine if you are pregnant.
+- Avoid touching lindane lotion if you are pregnant.
 If you must put lindane lotion on someone else and you are pregnant, talk with the doctor.
-You will need to wear special gloves to avoid touching this medicine.
+You will need to wear special gloves to avoid touching lindane lotion.

 How is this medicine (Lindane Lotion) best taken?